reubenmackey/learning-code/Fake Name Data/README.md

-## Fake Name Data file that can be used to populate First and Last Names to output to a Text File.
+## Fake Name Data .py file that can be used to populate randomly generated First and Last Names that output to a Text File (.txt).